Meltdowns and Mood Swings

 The Next Step

-If any of this sounds familiar to you, and you would like some help in identifying your own behavioural triggers, you might consider booking an initial parent consultation.
-In the safety of a confidential space, I can help you recognise when those feelings of distress are starting to surface in your own body.
+If any of this sounds familiar to you, and you would like some help in identifying your own behavioural triggers, talking to your counsellor can help.
+In the safety of a confidential space, you can learn to recognise when those feelings of distress are starting to surface in your own body.

 The next step is to learn how to honour these feelings, so that you can respond rather than react when stressed.
 The outcome is growth in awareness and understanding.